 Reference manuals for the notations supported by RoboTool are in available in the Notations section.

 Currently, RoboTool targets Eclipse 2021-12, and runs on Java 17.
-Please note that the graphical editors for RoboChart and RoboSim are incompatible with versions of Eclipse 2022.
+Please note that the graphical editors for RoboChart and RoboSim are incompatible with versions of Eclipse 2022 or above.
 We suggest installing RoboTool on the package Eclipse Modeling Tools to avoid conflicts between dependencies.
 Installation is also possible using the Eclipse installer, which also provides the facility to install Java at the same time.

 Installation of RoboTool plugins may fail with a cryptic error message “Public key not found for 70b824d9a6b4ae29”.
 To workaround this problem, go to Preferences > Install/Update > Available Software Sites and disable the following two entries: